Code Of Conduct

 PyCon Korea does not tolerate discrimination and harassment

-Accordance to the Code of Conduct, the PyCon Korea preparatory committee can:
+Accordance with the Code of Conduct, the PyCon Korea Organizing Team can:

 - Intervene or restrict situations where the safety of another participant/s is/are violated or if that person is not being respected.